Quantum diffusion map for nonlinear dimensionality reduction: INTRODUCTION

 Discovering statistical structure in high-dimensional data is essential for data-driven science and engineering.
 Advances in unsupervised machine learning offer a plethora of alternatives to automatically search for low-dimensional structure of data lying in a high-dimensional space.
 Many of these approaches involve dimensionality reduction.
 Classic approach is the principal component analysis (PCA), which projects high-dimensional data onto a low-dimensional linear space spanned by a set of orthonormal bases, whose directions capture significant data variations.
 More compelling approach enables automatic searches for a low-dimensional data manifold embedded in a high-dimensional space.
 Well-known manifold learning algorithms include Isomap \cite{Tenenbaum2319}, Laplacian eigenmaps \cite{BelkinLapEig}, uniform manifold approximation and projection (UMAP) \cite{McInnes2018}, nonlinear PCA \cite{Scholz_nonlinpca}, t-distributed stochastic neighbor embedding (t-SNE) \cite{tSNE_JMLR}, and diffusion map (DM) \cite{coifman2006diffusion,lafon2004diffusion, DM_NIPS2006}, which is the focus of this paper.
 Inspired by appealing features of random walk on graphs, DM and its variants have received increasing attention for data visualization in bioinformatics \cite{PHATE_nat2019, multiPHATE_2019}.
 DM has also recently been sucessfully applied to provide automatic classification of topological phases of matter, and offers automatic identification of quantum phase transitions in many-body systems \cite{scheurer_natphys_2019, Chen_PRL_TopoPhonon2019,Gong_PRL_2020, Kerr_PRE_2021,nori_PRB_2021, wang_PRR_2021}.

 Most dimensionality reduction methods require the computation of singular value decomposition (SVD) of a matrix constructed from a collection of high-dimensional data points.
 For a matrix of size, say, $N \times d$, where $N$ is the number of data points and $d$ is the dimensionality of each data vector (assumed to be smaller than $N$), the computational cost of SVD typically grows with the number of data points as $O(N^3)$.
 Thus, classical dimensionality reduction can be computationally prohibitive for a large data sample.
 However, under moderate assumptions of accessibility to certain features of full-scale quantum computers, matrix exponentiation-based quantum algorithms have been proposed to perform SVD more efficiently \cite{lloyd_PRA_QSVD}.
-In particular, assuming accessibility to appropriate quantum RAM, quantum singular value decomposition (qSVD) algorithm's runtime for many non-sparse low-rank Hermitian matrices is $O(\text{polylog}\,N)$, which is exponentially faster than the classical counterpart and can be extended to non-square matrices.
+In particular, assuming efficient encoding of classical data to quantum information and accessibility to appropriate quantum RAM, quantum singular value decomposition (qSVD) algorithm's runtime for many non-sparse low-rank Hermitian matrices is $O(\text{polylog}\,N)$, which is exponentially faster than the classical counterpart and can be extended to non-square matrices.
 A classic quantum algorithm for dimensionality reduction with quantum computational speedup is quantum principal component analysis (qPCA), which exploits matrix exponentiation tricks as in qSVD \cite{lloyd2014quantum}.
-More recently, quantum algorithms with quantum advantage for nonlinear dimensionality reduction and cluster identification based on spectral graph theory have also been proposed \cite{dewolf_ieee_2020,Kerenidis_PRB2021,q-means_NEURIPS2019}.
+More recently, quantum algorithms with quantum advantage for nonlinear dimensionality reduction with nonlinear kernel~\cite{qKPCA} and cluster identification based on spectral graph theory have also been proposed \cite{dewolf_ieee_2020,Kerenidis_PRB2021,q-means_NEURIPS2019}.